cansik/duit/DOCUMENTATION.md

 ### Property Panel

-The `duit` library implements a custom UI component called `PropertyPanel`, which is able to display all datafields of an object as UI properties.
-Each backend has its own implementation of the `PropertyPanel`, as well as the datafield type specific properties.
-It is possible to change the `data_context` of a `PropertyPanel` to display the properties of another object.
+The `duit` library implements a custom UI component called `duit.ui.BasePropertyPanel.BasePropertyPanel`, which is able to display all datafields of an object as UI properties.
+Each backend has its own implementation of the `duit.ui.BasePropertyPanel.BasePropertyPanel`, as well as the datafield type specific properties (e.g. `duit.ui.open3d.Open3dPropertyPanel.Open3dPropertyPanel`).
+It is possible to change the `data_context` of a `duit.ui.BasePropertyPanel.BasePropertyPanel` to display the properties of another object.

 ```python
 from open3d.visualization import gui